stackbit-projects/adorable-iron-87792/src/pages/posts/2022/tips-for-managing-your-own-career-growth.md

 ### Seek advice, lean on others

-This is linked to the previous point, and may seem counter of you owning your own path, but I’ve learned so much in conversation with others over the years.
+This is linked to the previous point, and may seem counter to you owning your own path, but I’ve learned so much in conversation with others over the years.

 Lean in to peers and your manager, or others in the org who are more experienced.
 I’ve found that many people who are further into their career are only to happy so share that experience and learning.
 You may also find that there are formal options at your employer - is there a coaching/mentoring scheme? or study groups? or special interest groups in areas you want to grow?
 Sign up and use them!